Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: A quasi-steady model for flapping flight dynamics

 \subsection{Model of forward flight dynamics}

 We introduce a quasi-steady dynamical model for the driven heaving of a rigid thin plate which is free to move in the direction perpendicular to heaving.
-To derive such a model, we adopt the form of the quasi-steady model that was developed for the passive free flight of a thin wing \citep{li2022centre,pomerenk2024aerodynamicequilibriaflightstability} and which takes the form of the Newton-Euler equations with forces and torques due to gravity, buoyancy, and fluid dynamical effects such as lift, drag, and added mass.
+To derive such a model, we adopt the form of the quasi-steady model that was developed for the passive free flight of a thin wing \citep{li2022centre,Pomerenk_Ristroph_2025} and which takes the form of the Newton-Euler equations with forces and torques due to gravity, buoyancy, and fluid dynamical effects such as lift, drag, and added mass.
 The particular case of horizontal motion in a plane and in response to vertical heaving greatly simplifies the aerodynamic considerations by eliminating several degrees of freedom and many of the participating effects.
-The rotational dynamics need not be evolved because the plate is fixed to lie horizontally in the lab frame: $\theta=\omega=0$, where $\theta$ is the plate's orientation angle and $\omega$ is its angular velocity.
+The rotational dynamics need not be evolved because the plate is fixed to lie horizontally in the lab frame as in Fig. \ref{fig:CL_CD_full}(a): $\theta=\omega=0$, where $\theta$ is the plate orientation angle relative to the horizontal and $\omega = \dot{\theta}$ is the angular velocity.
 This condition simplifies the translational dynamics by eliminating $\omega$-dependent reference frame terms.
 The vertical motion is also imposed, rather than evolved, and the position is $y(t) = a\sin(2\pi f t)$ and velocity $v_y(t) = \dot{y} = 2\pi a f \cos(2\pi f t)$ for flapping frequency $f$ and amplitude $a$.
 The horizontal flight motion is therefore the only output, leading to a two-variable dynamical system for $(x,v_x)$ that is nonautonomous due to the time-dependent input $v_y(t)$:

 Here, $x$ and $y$ are lab frame coordinates of the plate center or any other arbitrary reference point on the body.
 The plate has chord length $\ell$ and mass $m$ per unit length along the span.
-The fluid has density $\rho$, and the added mass coefficient $m_{11}$ is associated with edgewise motions of the plate \citep{andersen2005unsteady}.
+The fluid has density $\rho$, and the added mass coefficient $m_{11}$ (also per unit span) is associated with edgewise motions of the plate \citep{andersen2005unsteady}.